 Teacher Appreciation Week celebrates teachers' dedication, while it's also important to acknowledge the numerous and often overlooked professional and personal challenges they face.

 One hurdle teachers frequently encounter is low pay2, which affects both their financial stability and job satisfaction.
 It's not uncommon for educators to work over 50 hours a week, pouring their hearts into crafting the best possible learning experiences for their students.

-Most teachers put tremendous effort into creating lesson plans, coming up with ideas to make the classroom more engaging, and of course, all those hours grading.
-Coupled with a lack of resources and support in public schools and the constant pressure to improve student performance, stress, and anxiety levels can soar.
+Most teachers put tremendous effort into creating lesson plans, coming up with ideas to make the classroom more engaging, and, of course, all those hours of grading.
+Coupled with a lack of resources and support in public schools and the constant pressure to improve student performance, stress and anxiety levels can soar.
 This contributes to the troubling teacher turnover rate, ultimately impacting the quality of education our schools deliver.

-Another area where teachers grapple with is professional development.
+Another area where teachers and early childhood educators grapple with is professional development.
 As classrooms become increasingly diverse, educators must receive ongoing training that equips them to address their students' unique needs.

 Regrettably, many teachers have limited opportunities to grow professionally, making adapting to new teaching methods and strategies challenging.
 So this week, let us celebrate teachers and take the time to consider how much they do for us and our kids.

 - The National Education Association reports a striking fact: teachers spend an average of $459 from their own pockets on classroom supplies each year.
 This demonstrates their dedication and highlights the financial challenges they face in their roles.

 - With an alarming teacher shortage in the United States, attracting and retaining qualified educators is crucial.
 The NEA estimates approximately 300,000 teacher and supporting staff shortages.